-- SVCC will provide a loaner laptop to all nursing students. - Personal computers are not allowed for any testing. - \circ You will not be able to upload anything without IT permission. - Reliable internet - This is especially necessary for any online or synchronous online course that uses video chat platforms and test browsers. - The student is responsible for obtaining reliable internet service. - Microsoft Word - Available at no cost from the SVCC Information Technology Department: 815-835-6229
+- SVCC will provide a loaner laptop to all nursing students. - Personal computers are not allowed for any testing. - You will not be able to upload anything without IT permission. - Reliable internet - This is especially necessary for any online or synchronous online course that uses video chat platforms and lockdown test browsers. - Microsoft Word - Available at no cost from the SVCC Information Technology Department: 815-835-6229